-- You will be asked to provide your name, affiliation and contact information, as well as details about the nominee: A link(s) to their work and brief description of why this person merits the medal.
+You'll be asked to provide your name, affiliation and contact information as well as details about the nominee: Link(s) to their work and brief description of why this person merits the medal.

 Wa Lone and Kyaw Soe Oo were arrested while reporting on human rights abuses in Myanmar.
 The two Reuters journalists have been imprisoned since December 2017.

 At the time of their arrest, Wa Lone and Kyaw Soe Oo were investigating the September 2017 massacre of 10 Rohingya Muslim men and boys in Myanmar’s Rakhine state.
 The murders occurred during an army crackdown that the United Nations said has sent 700,000 people flooding into Bangladesh.

 The two journalists were accused of "illegally possessing confidential government documents" after two police officers invited them to dinner and handed them a stack of rolled-up papers.

 A police captain has testified that officers had been ordered to "trap" Wa Lone.

 "I should be in the newsroom," Wa Lone said during a court appearance.
 "I am a journalist.
 I never did anything wrong."